lainio/err2/README.md

 instead of the actual Test function, it's reported as normal test failure.
 That means that we don't need to open our internal preconditions just for testing.

+## Code Snippets

+Most of the repetitive code blocks are offered as code snippets.
+They are in `./snippets` in VC code format, which is well supported e.g. vim, etc.

+The snippets must be installed manually to your preferred IDE/editor.
+During the installation you can modify the according your style or add new ones.
+We would prefer if you could contribute some of the back to the err2 package.

 ## Background